 Share Meals Together

-We’ve said it before and we’ll say it again: Food brings people together.
+We’ve said it before, and we’ll say it again: Food brings people together and helps with the company culture, retention, and camaraderie.
 If there’s one thing everyone in the office can agree on, it’s that we all need to eat.
 So instead of sitting at your desk and eating alone, why not sit at a table and eat with your coworkers?

 Whether you have a catered meal plan, or bring your lunches, or all go out to eat, make an effort to eat with your team.
 This is one of the easiest (and best) ways to connect and bond with coworkers.
 It’s one hour of the day when you can stop focusing on work and actually get to know each other.

-Sometimes the best way to connect and bond with your coworkers is to get outside of the office.
-Team outings are a great way to have some fun and get to know your team in a more casual setting.
-Here are some of our favorite activities to try with your team:
+Sometimes the best way to connect and bond with your coworkers is to get outside of the office and do team building exercises.
+Team outings are a great way to involve teamwork, have some fun, and get to know your team in a more casual setting.
+Here are some of our favorite activities to try with a large group and small group:

 - Get a little medieval and try axe throwing